raptodb/rapto/.github/CONTRIBUTING.md

-# Contributing to Rapto
+# Contributing to Raptodb project organization

 ## How to Contribute

-Contributions to Rapto can be made in several ways:
+Contributions to [official Rapto repository](https://github.com/raptodb/rapto) can be made in several ways:

 1. **Opening Issues**: If you encounter a bug, have a feature request, or want to suggest improvements, please open an issue.